beenotung/just-right/README.md

 I also tried PI-Hole but the UX on admin panel is not as good.

 Then, I checkout how to develop a DNS server.
 Turn out it's not as hard as it may sounds.
 So I'm working on this project in weekend-hacking manner.

+## Todo
+- consider to use lerna to manage this multi-package project